 Guidance on coronavirus for staff in the transport sector and what to do if you become unwell on public transport.

-Please follow the latest stay at home advice and only travel on public transport if you need to.
+Please follow the latest government advice and only travel on public transport if you need to, you should cycle or walk wherever possible.
 Passengers and staff are being advised to take precautions to try and stop the spread of the infection:

 - wash your hands with soap and water often – do this for at least 20 seconds